 Best for Sensitive Sleepers - Amerisleep AS3

 Sharing a bed with a partner who actively moves in their sleep can be a nightmare, especially if your mattress reacts to every movement that comes from the other side.
-The AS3 by Amerisleep can become a lifesaver for light sleepers and offer blissful sleep for both sides without sacrificing comfort.
+The AS3 by Amerisleep can be a lifesaver for light sleepers and offer blissful sleep for both sides without sacrificing comfort.

-Finally, the mattress features temperature-neutral materials and doesn’t sleep hot even on summer nights.
+Finally, the mattress features temperature-neutral materials and doesn’t sleep hot, even on summer nights.
 The open-cell foam and breathable cover easily remove body heat and excess moisture to keep you cool and dry.

-To sum up, if you need a durable mattress that can help you deal with the active sleeper by your side — the AS3 is definitely your best bet.
+To sum up, if you need a durable mattress that can help you deal with the active sleeper by your side — the AS3 is your best bet.

 - People sensitive to movement during sleep.
 The motion absorption of the AS3 is just great, and if you share a bed with a restless sleeper or allow your pet in, you can stop worrying about your shut-eye.

 - Those who appreciate the cradling feel.
-The AS3 has a noticeable sinkage that can lull you to sleep so that you won’t toss and turn a lot.
-If you have difficulty falling asleep — definitely give this mattress a try.
+The AS3 has a noticeable sinkage that can lull you to sleep so you won’t toss and turn a lot.
+If you have difficulty falling asleep — give this mattress a try.

 - might fail to support stomach sleepers and heavy users;